-Compare Life Insurance Quotes
+Find Cheap Life Insurance Quotes in Your Area

-Also known as corporate-owned life insurance (COLI), key man life insurance is purchased by a business to insure the life of one of the company’s employees.
-It’s intended to help the company recover from the loss of an employee that contributes significantly to the business, if that person's death would reduce productivity or the company's value.
+Also called corporate-owned life insurance (COLI), key man life insurance is purchased by a business to insure the life of one of the company’s employees.
+It’s intended to help the company recover from the death of an employee who contributes significantly to the business, if that person's death would reduce productivity or the company's value.

 Any type of life insurance policy can be structured as key man life insurance, including either of the two primary categories of life insurance: